Type; a Design Space

 Spezia Font Luzi Type Foundry

-Scan of Plantin, design 1913 by Frank Hinman Pierpont; Fritz Stelzer, published by Monotype Corporation.
+Scan of Plantin, designed in 1913 by Frank Hinman Pierpont; Fritz Stelzer, published by Monotype Corporation.

-However, Spezia is not a redrawing of Akzidenz Grotesk and Spezia Serif is not a new Plantin.
-I used some of the characteristics, like the low contrast and simplicity in Akzidenz Grotesk or the robustness of Plantin.
-Every shape was thought through and thought new.
-But in the end, good design is not made in a cultural vacuum.
-This is illustrated by Plantin itself which is based on a typeface by Robert Granjon from the 16th century.
+However, Spezia is not a redrawn version of Akzidenz Grotesk, and Spezia Serif is not a new Plantin.
+I incorporated some of their characteristics, such as the low contrast and simplicity of Akzidenz Grotesk or the robustness of Plantin.
+Every shape was thoroughly considered and reimagined.
+However, good design does not occur in a cultural vacuum, as illustrated by Plantin itself, which is based on a typeface by Robert Granjon from the 16th century.

-For this project I studied further typefaces from the beginning of the 19th century.
-Some of them feel surprisingly contemporary and modern spirited.
+For this project, I studied other typefaces from the early 19th century, some of which feel surprisingly contemporary and modern.

 Spezia Font Luzi Type Foundry

-Grotesque Series 216, design 1926 by Frank Hinman Pierpont, published by Monotype Corporation.
-An interesting example of a low contrast sans serif typeface.
+Grotesque Series 216, designed in 1926 by Frank Hinman Pierpont, published by Monotype Corporation.
+An interesting example of a low-contrast sans-serif typeface.

 Spezia Font Luzi Type Foundry

-Ehrhardt, design 1938 by Nicholas Kis, published by Monotype Corporation.
-Elegance and and rhythm are the properties of Ehrhardt.
+Ehrhardt, designed in 1938 by Nicholas Kis, published by Monotype Corporation.
+Elegance and rhythm are the defining qualities of Ehrhardt.

-The aim of the Spezia’s is simplicity.
-Each shape is distilled to its essence; a bow, a horizontal, a vertical, a drop.
-The elements used are kept limited and forms are rationalised.
+The goal of Spezia is simplicity.
+Each shape is distilled to its essence: a bow, a horizontal, a vertical, a drop.
+The number of elements used is kept limited, and forms are rationalised.

-The result is not a compromise of the overall in the two underlying genres.
+The result is not a compromise between the overall characteristics of the two underlying genres.
 Spezia and Spezia Serif feel familiar but not average.
-It seems relevant today that type is adaptive, since forms of publishing are more diverse than ever.
-Spezia and Spezia Serif with their agility can be a solution for this demands.
+It is relevant today for type to be adaptive, given that forms of publishing are more diverse than ever.
+With their agility, Spezia and Spezia Serif can provide a solution to these demands.

 Spezia Font Luzi Type Foundry